All Episodes

 And a planned parenthood worker on the video bursts into laughter.

-Another says, We had a really long day and they're all mixed up together in a bag.
+Another says, we had a really long day and they're all mixed up together in a bag.

-This is Planned Parenthood, the taxpayer subsidized entity that aborts babies and throws them in bags, and which the Senate yesterday could not find the votes to defund.
+This is Planned Parenthood, the taxpayer-subsidized entity that aborts babies and throws them in bags, and which the Senate yesterday could not find the votes to defund.

-So let's go to the audio sound bites and give it a listen.
+So, let's go to the audio soundbites and give it a listen.

-This is on the Center for Medical Progress website, new undercover video number five, behind the scenes at a planned parenthood clinic.
+This is on the Center for Medical Progress website, new undercover video, number five, behind the scenes at a Planned Parenthood Clinic.

-Now, in this video, an unidentified buyer spoke with the director of research for Planned Parenthood Gulf Coast, whose name is I say Melissa Farrell, and they're talking about the Texas Planned Parenthood Branch track record of fetal tissue sales, including its ability to deliver fully intact fetuses at the abortion clinic headquarters of Planned Parenthood Gulf Coast in Houston.
+And they're talking about the Texas Planned Parenthood Branch track record of fetal tissue sales, including its ability to deliver fully intact fetuses at the abortion clinic headquarters at Planned Parenthood Gulf Coast in Houston.

-I mean, this is what we're looking for, and if you can do that, and it's compensated to you financially, that's helping you to grow your clinic, and I'm willing to do that.
+And if you can do that and it's compensated to you financially, that's helping you to grow your clinic, and I'm willing to do that.

-If we alter our process, and we are able to obtain intact fetal cadavers, then we can make it part of the budget that any dissections are this, and splitting the specimens into different shipments is this.
+If we alter our process and we are able to obtain intact fetal cadavers, then we can make it part of the budget that any dissections are this, and splitting the specimens into different shipments is this.

 I mean, that's it's all just a matter of line items.